 Any sleep-related problem can be evaluated.
 Some common problems include insomnia, which is trouble falling asleep or staying asleep.
 Some of the other causes of insomnia are restless leg syndrome (RLS), medication dependency and anxiety/depression.

-Another common problem is daytime sleepiness, which may be a result of more serious sleep disorders, sleep apnea and narcolepsy.
-Symptoms of Narcolepsy and Hypersomnia include irresistible sleepiness and brief sleep duration, accompanied by sleep paralysis, hypnagogic hallucinations, etc. The causes of both disorders are unknown, but there is evidence that it occurs due to genetic disorders.
+Another common problem is daytime sleepiness, which may be a result of sleep apnea and narcolepsy.
+Symptoms of narcolepsy and hypersomnia include irresistible sleepiness and brief sleep duration, accompanied by sleep paralysis, hypnagogic hallucinations, etc. The causes of both disorders are unknown, but there is evidence that it occurs due to genetic disorders.
 Treatments are a combination of behavioral changes and medicines based on individual symptoms.

 Lack of sleep can lead to accidents, poor performance at work or school and increased health risks such as hypertension, heart disease and even depression.
-If there is someone who is experiencing difficulty sleeping, our specially trained, multidisciplinary team will work to help diagnose the sleep disorder and resolve the cause.
+If someone is experiencing difficulty sleeping, our specially trained, multidisciplinary team will help diagnose the sleep disorder and resolve the cause.

 Location